Axinte Frunză: Legacy

 Axinte Frunză's funeral was held at Sfânta Vineri Cemetery on 11 June 1933.
 It was attended by "the wife and a few of his friends", including Mironescu, but also by Halippa, the Minister for Bessarabia, who delivered the funeral oration.
 In an obituary written for Viața Romînească, Păstorel suggested that, especially at a time when "there is not one among us mortals who does not fear catastrophe", the passing of an old man would naturally go unnoticed.
 He had already been committed to literary memory by his friend Hogaș, appearing as "Mr Arsene" in one of Hogaș's travel accounts, and by Viața Romîneascăs [Sadoveanu.
 He features as "Eudoxiu Bărbat" in Sadoveanu's novel Oameni din lună ("Moon-men")—an eccentric, noble and quiet figure, driven to despair by his devious tenants.

 Zoe continued to participate in PCR front organizations, though her activity was greatly reduced by illness from 1937.
 She survived World War II and witnessed the inauguration of a Romanian communist regime, dying on 28 August 1949.
 A while after, a manuscript comprising her late husband's novellas was assigned for review and printing at Editura pentru literatură, but was probably mishandled, and was viewed as lost by 1969.
 His recollections of Mount Athos appeared in 2001 as a standalone edition, put out by Bucharest's Anastasia publishing house, and carrying an introduction by Virgil Cândea.
-In a 2015 overview, literary biographer Nicolae Scurtu noted that Frunză's biography "remains insufficiently known even to specialists", that "sometimes erroneous" details had been published in reference works, and that his body of writings remained poorly catalogued.
+In a 2015 overview, literary biographer Nicolae Scurtu noted that Frunză's biography is "insufficiently known even to specialists", that "sometimes erroneous" details had been published in reference works, and that his body of writings remained poorly catalogued.